kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// .metadata.name should match the .metadata.uid of the pod being evicted.
 	// .metadata.generateName is not supported.
 	// The labels of the eviction request object will be merged with eviction request target's
-	// .metadata.labels.
+	// .metadata.labels on admission.
 The labels of the target have a preference.
 	// More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata
 	// +optional
 	metav1.ObjectMeta `json:"metadata,omitempty" protobuf:"bytes,1,opt,name=metadata"`